Recent Water Damage Posts

 - Close the indoor valves that supply your outdoor spigots, and then keep the outdoor spigots open and allow them to drain completely.

-- Keep the garage door closed if any water pipes are located in your garage.
+- Keep the garage door closed if any water pipes are in your garage.

-- If the temperatures outside plummets below freezing, then let water drip from your faucets at all times.
-By keeping even a small amount of water moving through your pipes significantly reduces the possibility of freezing.
+- If the temperatures outside plummets below freezing, then always let water drip from your faucets.
+By keeping a small amount of water moving through your pipes significantly reduces the possibility of freezing.

 - Never allow the temperature in your house to plunge below 55 degrees.